If you’re in search of the best toy for your 3-year old boy or girl, you cannot go wrong with an Original Big Wheel (the 16-Inch Tricycle or Trike).

 I then knew we needed one of these over anything else.

-They’re perfect for a 3 year old, and will likely remain perfect until he’s ready for his first bicycle in the near future.
+And it will likely remain perfect until he’s ready for his first BMX bike.

 The Original Big Wheel Unboxing & Assembly

 I looked online and was stoked to see they still make and sell the same one I was riding on in the late 80’s.
 And since we’re down in Mexico at the moment, I was even more stoked to see that Amazon ships them here, too!

 Big box stores in the U.S. might have them available locally, but if not, Amazon does have them.

 There are online retailers outside of Amazon that also sell them.
 Here’s a great selection of Original Big Wheels.

 If you look on Amazon, there are a number of knock-off Big Wheels branded with modern Disney/Pixar children decals.
 If the Disney decals weren’t bad enough, they also have LED lights over the wheels and if you read the reviews they’re bad quality and cheaply made.